Luminebear/PKNU-thesis-template/README.md

 (Stable version (not automated): [main branch](https://github.com/Luminebear/PKNU-thesis-template/))

 ## Version and History
+- ver20231130
+	- Added command `refsign` to fill a signature of referees in an approval statement
+	- Optimized the layout of an approval statement in English.
+	- Added the signature of Erwin Schrodinger's as an example one.

 - ver20231029
 	- Updated abstract environment to contain Korean and English abstract simultaneously
 	- Corrected some missing points in the template